Sage Development Process#

-You can alternatively fork and create a pull request at github which will automatically fetch your code and open a ticket on our trac server.
+As an alternative to using the Trac server directly, you can fork and create a Merge Request (MR) at GitLab which will automatically fetch your code and open a ticket on our trac server.

 One way or another,